ahellah/landing_page/README.md

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+ ## Description:
- project description: Build navbar based on sections while changing the circle positions while scrolling.
+ Build navbar based on sections and moving the circle positions while scrolling.

 ## How it works
  1- Click on the spiecfied section name to read more about it.